nus-cs2113-AY2324S2/ip/docs/README.md

 - [Appendix](#Date-and-Time-Format)

 ## Introduction
-Adam the Chat Bot is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI).
+Adam the Chat Bot is a versatile task management application designed to simplify your daily workflow.<br>
-If you can type fast, Adam can get your tasks managed faster than traditional GUI apps.
+Whether you're organizing personal tasks, planning projects, or managing deadlines, Adam is here to help.<br>
+With its intuitive Command Line Interface (CLI), Adam offers a seamless and efficient task management experience.<br>
+This user guide provides a comprehensive overview of Adam's features and commands, as well as a quick start guide to get you up and running in no time.

 ## Quick Start
-1. Ensure you have Java `11` or above installed in your Computer.
+> 1. Ensure you have Java `11` or above installed in your Computer.
-2. Download the latest `adam.jar` from [here](https://github.com/adamzzq/ip/releases/download/A-UserGuide/adam.jar)
+> 2. Download the latest `adam.jar` from [here](https://github.com/adamzzq/ip/releases/download/A-UserGuide/adam.jar)
-3. Copy the file to the folder you want to use as the home folder for Adam the Chat Bot.
+> 3. Copy the file to the folder you want to use as the home folder for Adam the Chat Bot.
-4. Start a terminal and navigate to the folder where `adam.jar` is located.
+> 4. Start a terminal and navigate to the folder where `adam.jar` is located.
-5. Run the command `java -jar adam.jar` to start the app.
+> 5. Run the command `java -jar adam.jar` to start the app.
 The app should start with the following output displayed:
    ```
    Hello from
                  _